dnlbowers/jobs-a-gooden/README.md

 ### ***Insights PAge:***
 #### ***Add Insight Button:***
-Allows the user to add insights with out a related job.
+Allows the user to add insights without a related job.

 ![Add insight button](docs/images/features/insights-page/add-insight-btn.JPG)

 #### ***Add Insight Form:***
-* Form allows user to create an insight with no related job post.
+* Form allows users to create insights with no related job post.
 * Related_job field is automatically set to null.
 * is_insight is automatically set to true when using this form and cannot be changed by the user.

 ![Add Insight form](docs/images/features/insights-page/create-insight-form.JPG)

 #### ***Add Insight Form Errors:***
-When form submission is invalid errors are shown to guide the user.
+When a form submission is invalid, errors are shown to guide the user.

 ##### **Short description field error:**